Blog

 Question 3: How did you get here today?

 You’ll soon find out that many tribunal venues don’t have parking directly outside the building, even for blue badge holders.
 You may have to park in the nearest public car park or even walk from a bus stop or train station.
+Many people use public transport to attend the tribunal, so it’s important to plan your journey in advance to ensure you arrive on time.
 Expect to be asked about this journey.

 Make a note of how far you walked, how long it took you, and whether or not you had to get a lift or taxi if you couldn’t manage the walk.